Seannnnnnnnnnn/QAP/README.md

-exploring hueristics for the QAP problem.
+Exploring hueristics for the QAP problem.